abrhamtafere/geez2amharic_translator/README.md

 # Geez to Amharic Translator

 use this website for anything important

+credit @ILUL TECH company!